June 1, 2020

 Due to travel restrictions, plans are only available with effective start dates on or after

-If you’re feeling deeply troubled about environmental devastation, Costa Rica will help heal your soul.
 This small, lush nation, which pioneered the concept of eco-tourism, is one of the most biodiverse places in the world and a living testament to the power of conservation.
-Fully 28 percent of Costa Rica’s land is protected as a national park or reserve.1
+Fully 28 percent of Costa Rica’s land is protected as a national park or reserve.2 The Caribbean side is known for its humid, jungled coastline; the Pacific side boasts sunny beaches and tropical dry forest; and in the northwest, you’ll find the famous Monteverde Cloud Forest with its resident poison dart frogs.

 One of the best known Costa Rica eco-lodges is Lapa Rios on the Osa Peninsula, where you can stay in one of 17 rainforest bungalows in a 1,000-acre private reserve.
 While you’re there, you can enjoy one of the three on-site beaches, hike to nearby waterfalls or kayak through the mangroves.